China means the Great Wall and well known cities like Shanghai but I’m guessing you had no clue this country could also

 You’ve got modern cityscapes with fast metros and bustling malls or you can head to quieter sections that are hundreds or even thousands of years old.
 Even the cities you’ve heard all about have some spectacular secrets, like these hidden gems in Beijing.
 There are countless huge cities to visit in China — places like Beijing, Hong Kong, Xi'an, and Shanghai are just a few.

 Did you get all that?

 Even if you were visiting for just a week, there wouldn’t be time to see all of these places, which is why a volunteer trip here for a semester is the way to go.
-ILP volunteers (like any BYU teachers in China or students from other universities) are pretty lucky — they’ll get vacation time away from school to see some of these spots for themselves.
+ILP volunteers are pretty lucky — they’ll get vacation time away from school to see some of these spots for themselves.
 Volunteers also have every weekend off from teaching English to do some traveling, too.
 You can fit in a lot of sightseeing in one semester, that’s for sure.